Sage Butter Sauce

 Sage: If the sage leaves are damp, pat them dry with a paper towel before using.

-- Or frozen in ice cubes trays for up to 2 months.
+Freeze: Or frozen in ice cube trays for up to 2 months.
 Let frozen cubes come to room temperature before using.